 The Hebrew Congregation of St. Thomas will hold its 16th annual Antiques, Art and Collectibles Auction at noon Sunday, February 8, 2015, at the MCM Center at Antilles School.

 This major event is our historic Congregation's only fund-raiser each year.
 Proceeds help us maintain our 182-year-old Synagogue, a National Historic Landmark.
 Our Synagogue is the oldest in continuous use under the American flag and the second-oldest in the Western Hemisphere, behind Curacao.

 Proxy bidding is available.
 Shipping can be arranged for those who can’t be there.
 Call the Synagogue at 340-774-4312 for details or email email@example.com.

-This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller, bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).
+This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller (two 1990s oils!), bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).

 The auction will start at noon and end by 3 p.m.

 Pre-auction previews of all auction items will be held from 10 a.m. to noon Sunday, February 8.

 Sale tables also offer the usual array of tchotchkes -- china, crystal, vases, baskets, frames, etc. -- as well as new and gently used clothing, belts, purses and scarves in our flea market tent.

 Special sale tables will feature beautiful pieces by master wood turner Avelino Samuel of St. John, glass beads created by Timisa Cree of St. Thomas and pottery by Jessica Rosenberg.
 Philip Sturm will also be offering direct sales of some smaller pieces of antique furniture and various "smalls."

 Bruce Wilson of St. Croix is again the auctioneer.
 Admission is $10 and includes the auction catalogue.

 Food and wine will be available, with catering again this year by Passion Fruit Chefs.